-- a) Books, papers, or other materials or devices must not be in possession of the student during an exam except by the express permission of the examiner. - b) No candidate is permitted to enter the examination room more than 30 minutes after the beginning of the examination, or permitted to leave within 30 minutes after the examination has started. - c) Candidates must not communicate in any way with other candidates in the examination room. - Candidates must not leave their seats, except when granted permission by the proctor. - e) Candidates must turn in all materials, including rough work, upon leaving the examination room. - Food and beverages other than water are not permitted in the examination room.
+- b.
+No candidate is permitted to enter the examination room more than 30 minutes after the beginning of the examination, or permitted to leave within 30 minutes after the examination has started. - c.
+Candidates must not communicate in any way with other candidates in the examination room. - d.
+Candidates must not leave their seats, except when granted permission by the proctor. - e.
+Candidates must turn in all materials, including rough work, upon leaving the examination room. - Food and beverages other than water are not permitted in the examination room.